Ideas, Information, and Inquiry (Triple-I)

-Alongside the three-credit Triple-I, students also register for a corresponding one-credit Data Literacy Lab.
+Alongside the three-credit Triple-I, students also register for a corresponding asynchronous remote one-credit Data Literacy Lab.
 This largely workshop-style class introduces students to the ways in which professional data analysts think about and manage data, as well as the techniques and considerations that are involved in transforming data into information to support a claim, perspective or proposition.
 The Data Literacy Lab runs autonomously and is not the responsibility of the primary Triple-I teaching team.

 Triple-I + the Data Literacy Lab are First-Year Foundations components in the IDEAs in Action Curriculum.
 All incoming first-year students will be required to complete a Triple-I and the corresponding Data Literacy Lab in the first year of their undergraduate career.

 Most academic units in the College of Arts and Sciences have a minimum number of faculty that must teach Triple-Is each academic year.
 This is set through an agreement between the College of Arts and Sciences and each department.
 Every fall, the Senior Associate Deans in the College review the Triple-I Minimums and follow up with each department to confirm Minimums for the next academic year.
 At the same time, the College sends out a survey to units to get their expected Triple-I participation for the upcoming academic year.